astronomer/docs/astro/environment-variables.md

 - How environment variables are stored on Astro.
 - How to store Airflow connections and variables as environment variables.

 > **Note:** Some environment variables on Astro are set globally and cannot be overridden for individual Deployments.
-For more information on these environment variables, read [Global Environment Variables](platform-variables.md).
+For more information on these environment variables, read [Global environment variables](platform-variables.md).

 ## Set environment variables via the Cloud UI